 We were approved through the Chancellor's office the AS-TMC - Early Childhood Education.
-We have submitted Certificate levels I, III and IV to the Chancellor's Office and are still waiting for approval.
-We unarchived CHLD 12B
+The Certificate levels I, III and IV to the Chancellors were approved in spring 2017.

 B. Verify currency of curriculum: Other than above, what changes have been made in the curriculum since the last full program review?
 (Updates, delivery mode changes, archives, deletions, revisions, etc.)